Amarildoo/road-crowd-mapping/Readme.md

 ## 🏗 Setup

-- set/change env variables, for docker compose <u>.env.production</u> is used
+- set/change env variables
 - to rebuild API after changes: `docker compose up -d api --build`
 - to run API normally (faster): `docker compose up -d`
-- to run locally, first fill your pockets with some packages by running: `npm init`
+- to run locally (not as a docker container), first fill your pockets with some packages by running: `npm init`
     - than run custom script `npm run dev`
+- If you are not running DB from docker-compose, run <u>init.sql</u> manually in your DB server 💻

 ---

 ## 🐛 Test

-No unit/integration testing is implemented, so grab the <u>Postman-Collection.json</u>, and test it manually 🔨
+No unit/integration testing is implemented, so grab the <u>rcm.postman_collection.json</u>, and test it manually 🔨
+Initial admin is created on DB creation (docker service) with username "admin" and password "adminadmin" 🔐

 ---

 ### 💌 Todo:

+- return type and status as string (instead of enum number) in Observation result
+- add API to accept/reject a list of ids
+- custom exceptions
 - allow user to change its own password
-- upload Postman collection
+- forbid rejection/approval if status already changed
 - support geospatial data through PostGIS extension
 - create Web-client